 There are lots of ways to take an attorney photo that will resonate with your audience.
 Here are several tips to help you create attorney photos that showcase your personality and engage the right potential clients for your firm.

 Attorney Photo Tip #1: Look Active

-For this reason, Oliboni says it’s better to get outside and make use of rich, natural, morning lighting.
-“When you’re up and about, it shows that you are active; that you’re constantly doing something; you’re on the move and you’re working for the people.”
+For this reason, it’s often better to get outside and make use of rich, natural, morning lighting.

 Attorney Photo Tip #2: Use Colors and Settings That Reflect Your Practice Area

 It’s possible to take photos inside your office that are appropriate for use on the web.
 But it is important to make sure that your office is suitably camera-ready and well-lit.